GarrafaTati/web_project_4_ptbr/README.md

 # Project 4:  Around The US by Tati Garrafa

-Project created for the web development bootcamp of the Practicum Brasil course
+This project was made as part of Practicum Brazil's Web Development Bootcamp

 **Description**